wildonion/gem/README.md

 * subscribing to push notification strategy: client `<--gql subscription-->` redis published topics (emitted events) inside the server.

-* subscribing to realtiming chat strategy: client `<--gql subscription ws-->` hyper gql ws server contains redis and mongodb clients setup `<--REDIS & MONGODB SERVER-->` store data on redis for caching and persistence in mongodb .
+* subscribing to realtiming chat strategy: client `<--gql subscription ws-->` hyper gql ws server contains redis and mongodb clients setup `<--REDIS & MONGODB SERVER-->` store data on redis for caching and persistence in mongodb.

+* remember to fill the `OPENAI_KEY` and `DISCORD_TOKEN` variables with your credentials inside the `.env` file.

 ## 🚧 WIP